uptane/uptane.github.io/index.md

 continues as a Linux Foundation Joint Development Foundation project, with versions [1.1.0](/papers/uptane-standard.1.1.0.html) and [1.2.0](/papers/uptane-standard.1.2.0.html) released in 2021.
 The most recent version, [2.0.0](/papers/uptane-standard.2.0.0.html) was released in March 2022.
 Recommended deployment strategies are under active development, and are published and regularly updated [on this site](/deployment-considerations/index.html).
 All Uptane materials, including [technical papers](https://uptane.github.io/publications.html), and
 [security audits](https://uptane.github.io/audits.html) are also freely available for all to use without a fee.

-**Uptane is hosting a free Virtual Industry Conference on October 13, 2022 from 13:00 TO 16:45 CEST** (7:00 to 10:45 a.m.
-EDT, 20:00 to 23:45 JST).
-Register [here](https://nyu.zoom.us/meeting/register/tJwsceuuqjItE9GNyaRCanWq7hNhGu96AXTh) or [click here](https://uptane.github.io/papers/22Uptane_conference_complete.pdf) for additional details.